 Principal Conductor of Live at Orchestra Hall

 Hicks’ career has seen collaborations with a diverse range of artists, from Hilary Hahn and Dmitri Hvorostovsky to Rufus Wainwright, Jennifer Hudson and Smokey Robinson.
-She has been an artistic leader in concerts featuring artists from Minnesota’s internationally-renowned popular music scene—including shows with The New Standards, multiple sold-out performances with Dessa and collaborations with indie band Cloud Cult.
-She also worked with director Peter Rothstein, writer Kevin Kling and composer Robert Elhai on creating an original Minnesota Orchestra holiday concert that is presented as a central part of the annual Holiday season at Orchestra Hall.
-Her passion for cross-genre partnerships led to a 2019 album with Dessa and the Minnesota Orchestra, and in 2021 she collaborated with DrLupo for an innovative live-gaming project for Intel.
+She has been an artistic leader in concerts featuring artists from Minnesota’s internationally-renowned popular music scene—including shows with PaviElle French, The New Standards, multiple sold-out performances with Dessa and collaborations with indie band Cloud Cult.
+She also worked with director Peter Rothstein, writer Kevin Kling and composer Robert Elhai on creating an original Minnesota Orchestra holiday concert that was presented as a central part of the annual Holiday season at Orchestra Hall.
+Her passion for cross-genre partnerships led to a 2019 album with Dessa and the Orchestra entitled Sound the Bells, and in 2021 she collaborated with DrLupo for an innovative live-gaming project for Intel.

 Hicks was the Minnesota Orchestra’s principal conductor of pops and presentations from 2009 to 2013; for three prior seasons she was the Orchestra’s assistant conductor.
 In 2008, she arranged music for and conducted “A Scandinavian Christmas” concerts.
 She has twice led the Orchestra in classical subscription concerts, including fully-staged performances of Humperdinck’s Hansel and Gretel in 2009.
 Starting in 2007 she conducted the Inside the Classics series, which in 2012 featured the world premiere of Acadia, a major work by New York-based composer Judd Greenstein—commissioned specifically for Inside the Classics and funded entirely through donations by more than 400 individuals via the Orchestra’s Musical MicroCommission project.